alicja-mruk/RecipeMaster/README.md

 ## Description

-Application has been integrated with Facebook API.
+Application has been integrated with Facebook SDK.
 After Facebook-Float-Button is clicked, the Get-Recipe button is enabled.
 Get Recipe request the data from REST API, receives a json object and parses it to the proper format.
 When clicking on the picture, it saves in the default location for camera pictures after showing a pop-up with“Do you want to save the picture" text and giving the user feedback about the successful save.
 The footer displays name and profile picture of current logged user.

 ## Features